CatherineYCChen/ICME_Computing_Refresher_2025/latex.md

 To start a new line, use `\\`. `&` aligns the `&`s on all lines. `\label{...}` creates a label attached to the equation, which allows you to reference the equation using `\ref{...}` or `\eqref{..}` in the text.
 The equation numbering and referencing are very convinient because they will automatically update when new equations are added, so you don't need to manually organize them.

 You can type pretty much any math symbol in LaTeX.
 A lot of them are pretty obvious, like `\psi` or a similar command works for Greek letter, `_` is subscript, and `^` is super script.
 There is a big list of them at http://web.ift.uib.no/Teori/KURS/WRK/TeX/symALL.html
-Here are some of them that I often use:
+Here are some common examples:
 * `\psi` - Greek letters
-* `\left( stuff \right)` - Parantheses that auto size based on what is inside (also works with other kinds of brackets)
+* `\left( stuff \right)` - Parentheses that auto size based on what is inside (also works with other kinds of brackets)
 * `\frac{numerator}{denominator}` - Fractions
 * `\int` - integral
 * `\partial` - partial derivative